bikdroid/Website-Fingerprinting---CS-6350---UT-Dallas-Spring-2016/README.md

 website: https://kpdyer.com
 https://github.com/kpdyer/website-fingerprinting

-We developed an improvement in the form of a Sliding Window approach to change the temporally varying test sets and produce a model that trains with time and provides a model to give consistent accuracy.
+We developed an improvement over the existing code in the form of a Sliding Window approach to change the temporally varying test sets and produce a model that trains with time and provides a model to give consistent accuracy.
 Major achievement were the implementation of Sliding test-set window and creation of a Ensemble o Classifiers.